-The Financial director is responsible for managing CSH's finances, collecting semesterly member dues, and hatching new fundraising schemes.
+Financial is responsible for managing CSH's finances, collecting semesterly member dues, and hatching new fundraising schemes.
 All of our money goes towards new resources and project components for members to use; CSH is a registered non-profit organization with an annual self-generated budget.

 The primary responsibility of the History director is keeping the line of communication between CSH and our alumni open.
 We believe members should have a well-developed understanding of House's origins and accomplishments.
 History keeps the past alive through the yearbook, Coredump newsletter, floor displays, archiving, updating the media database, and managing alumni relations.
 History also coordinates alumni storytelling nights and other traditional events.

 The OpComm director, together with a group of technically skilled members known as RTPs, is responsible for maintaining CSH's servers and network infrastructure.
 Becoming an RTP allows members to develop and practice skills that are essential for working in computing fields.
-If you have any questions about House's technical resources, the OpComm director should be your first stop.
+If you have any questions about House's technical resources, the OpComm director should be your first stop!

 Research and Development